SQL-Server-projects/Reporting-Services-examples/README.md

 <a id="user-content-title" class="anchor" href="#reports" aria-hidden="true"> </a>
 ## Reports

 SQL Server Reporting Services (SSRS) enables the creation, deployment, and management of interactive, web-based reports.
-These reports provide a powerful platform for sharing and configuring data, as well as delivering actionable insights.
+These reports provide a platform for sharing and configuring data, as well as delivering actionable insights.
 The examples below illustrate how to query both the database and the report server effectively.

 <a id="user-content-ssrs-reports" class="anchor" href="#ssrs-reports" aria-hidden="true"> </a>